ohmae/dms-explorer/README.md

 As one of the playback methods, the DMC function is implemented.
 If you have a TV with DMR function on the same network, you can make DMS contents play back to DMR.
 If the DMR supports it, DTCP-IP content playback is also possible.
-Also, if you have a SONY recorder such as nasne, you can use chapter jump function.
+Also, if you have a SONY recorder such as nasne, or Panasonic recorder, you can use chapter jump function.

 Although it carries the minimum playback function of movies, still images and music, it features a metadata display function of server and contents rather than usability as a player.